Bridesmaids (2011 film): Cast

 Major uncredited appearances include: Jon Hamm as Ted, Annie's sex buddy; Grammy Award-winning accordionist, pianist, and composer Nick Ariondo as the accordion player; and Emmy, Drama Desk and Grammy Award winner Pat Carroll as the old woman in the car.

 The film's co-writers, Wiig and Annie Mumolo, appear together when Mumolo plays the credited role of Nervous Woman on Plane, while the film's director, Paul Feig, appears uncredited as one of the wedding guests.

 Paul Rudd was to appear as a man who Annie goes on a blind date with, but the scene was cut from the final film.

+Mia Rose Frampton appears briefly as a thirteen-year-old girl who argues with Annie in the jewelry store; the film's Blu-ray release includes an extended, ten minute scene of improvised dialogue between the two.

+Wilson Phillips appear as themselves late in the film when they perform their song "Hold On".

 Production

 Writing

 The script, originally titled Maid of Honor, was written by actress and screenwriter Annie Mumolo and Kristen Wiig.
 Friends for years, they met at The Groundlings, a Los Angeles-based improvisational comedy troupe where they wrote sketches with one another, in the early 2000s.
 The basic premise for the film originated in 2006, shortly after Wiig was cast in the supporting role of a passive-aggressive cable television executive in producer Judd Apatow's comedy film Knocked Up (2007).
 Recognizing her comedic talent, Apatow asked Wiig if she had any ideas for a screenplay herself – a practice which had previously led to Steve Carell's idea for The 40-Year-Old Virgin (2005) – and she and Mumolo soon came up with Bridesmaids.
 Over the following years, writing commenced, with Wiig working on Saturday Night Live in New York City and Mumolo grinding out the script in Los Angeles.
 The two would meet on weekends and conduct semi-regular table reads of drafts for Apatow to get his suggestions and notes.
 Filmmaker Paul Feig came across Wiig and Mumolo's script in 2007.
-When Feig signed on as director and the script got the greenlight for production in 2010, Feig said, “There was an edict from Hollywood where they were all going, 'Okay this is a movie starring a bunch of women.
-If this works, we’ll greenlight more, and if it doesn’t, we won’t...I was really sweating because if this didn’t work then I’m basically the man who killed movies for women for eternity.
-So, thank God it worked.”
+When Feig signed on as director and the script got the greenlight for production in 2010, Feig said, "There was an edict from Hollywood where they were all going, 'Okay this is a movie starring a bunch of women.
+If this works, we'll greenlight more, and if it doesn't, we won't...I was really sweating because if this didn't work then I'm basically the man who killed movies for women for eternity.
+So, thank God it worked."